michealespinola/syno.plexupdate/README.md

 # Common Mistakes

-* Bash scripts running on Linux must be saved as LF (Line Feed) sequenced text.
-Windows typically uses CRLF (Carriage Return Line Feed).
+* Bash shell scripts running on Linux must be saved as LF (Line Feed) sequenced text.
+Alternatively, Windows typically uses CRLF (Carriage Return Line Feed).
 If you inadvertantly save your script with CRLF instead of LF sequencing, it will error with verbiage such as:
   * `'\r': command not found`
   * `syntax error near unexpected`